 U: Tayshaun Prince ($7,141): Speaking of Allen missing the game, Prince should stand to benefit from the absence of the Grizzlies’ defensive stopper.
 Prince has clearly lost a step from the time he was in Detroit, but he does still have some ability to produce a solid all-around game.
 In the last time out against the Warriors, he put up his only double-digit scoring game of the year while chipping in 6 rebounds and 3 assists.
 He will not provide huge numbers in any one category, but as he should get upwards of 35 minutes, Prince is likely to fall into a solid performance for a minimum price.

-Good luck with your Daily League Fantasy Basketball selections for this Wednesday!Do you play in fantasy baseball daily leagues like FanDuel?
-If you aren't sure which players to select for your MLB lineup, or just want some DFS analysis and expert advice for your daily league lineups, RotoBaller is here to help.
-Read our exclusive Fantasy Baseball (MLB) DFS lineup picks for daily leagues and win!
+Good luck with your Daily League Fantasy Basketball selections for this Wednesday!Do you play in fantasy football weekly leagues like FanDuel?
+If you aren't sure which players to select for your NFL lineup, or just want some DFS analysis and expert advice for your weekly league lineups, RotoBaller is here to help.
+Read our exclusive Fantasy Football (NFL) DFS lineup picks for weekly leagues and win!